 It’s dangerous to write a sequel.
 When the original was so popular.
 When there has been such a gap between the former and the latter.
 When there has been no notion of a sequel in all the years between – despite constant requests being made, as I’m sure must have been the case with this book.
 So why now?
 It could smack of opportunism.
 The Handmaid’s Tale has been brought back into the public mind in recent years, with the TV adaptation that has had much critical acclaim.

 For myself, it was a daunting prospect to start watching Amazon’s TV show.
 It was also a daunting prospect to pick up The Testaments.
-The Handmaid’s Tale is one of the very few books in my life I have had to read.
+The Handmaid’s Tale is one of very few books in my life I have had to read.
 Could not put it down, read throughout the night till I reached the climax, the pinnacle, the conclusion, the answers, the revelations.
 I was 17 then and no book had ever garnered my attention so fiercely.
-I don’t believe I have picked up a book since that has induced such a response from me – at least in terms of the speed with which I consumed it.
+I don’t believe I have picked up a book since that has induced such a response – at least in terms of the speed with which I consumed it.
 I am not, generally speaking, a fast reader.
 And that is in no small part because few books urge me to the speed of which I am capable of reading.
 The Handmaid’s Tale did that.

 And so now, some 9 years later, The Testaments has arrived in the bookshops.
 A sequel to a book that had a significant impact on my younger self.
 When I sat down to start reading, I felt that I was making a bold decision.
-“Please don’t let her have messed this up.”
+“Please don’t be bad.”
 It was thus that I was drawn back into Gilead.
 It is with the voice of recognisable figure, but not a voice we’ve heard before.
 A figure that generated fear and loathing and hypocrisy – a woman in power, subjugating her fellow women, just to maintain her position on top of the pile.
-Aunt Lydia was that figure, and it is upon her statue that we that look – how fitting that it is.
+Aunt Lydia was that figure, and it is upon her statue that we that look – how fitting that is.
 We are asked first to look at the statue of the woman – strong and imposing and pious – and then to hear the real-life counterpart discuss it.
 I am immediately reminded of just how damn smart Margaret Atwood is, simply in the retelling of it now.

 In The Handmaid’s Tale, it is Offred’s voice alone that is our guide to Gilead, but Aunt Lydia is not the only voice in this novel.
 We are also privy to the thoughts of Jade – a teenager in Gilead’s bordering country of Canada – and Agnes Jemima – a girl of Gilead.
 Unlike The Handmaid’s Tale, The Testaments is more of an adventure.
 It is driven strongly by plot and action.
 I am glad of this difference, as another Offred style narrative would seem superfluous.
 The Handmaid’s Tale is about the politics, the intricacies and hypocrisies of the regime.
 It is introspective and highly ambiguous.
 Another Gilead story of this kind would undermine the perfect conciseness of what preceded it and unpack its meaning and reshape them, risking a marring of the original.
 But The Testaments is not about how Gilead persists, it is about how it falls.